You are here

 Winter moth (Operophtera brumata) is a non-native insect that was first identified in the eastern United States in 2003.
 The caterpillars can defoliate certain species of deciduous trees.
 The species is present across New England, though damaging populations are only found in eastern Massachusetts, Rhode Island and Maine.
 This pest does not appear to be spreading rapidly.

-A biological control (a tachinid fly) appears to be successfully controlling this pest.
-Treating the caterpillars, particularly when they first emerge, with an insecticide spray can also be an effective control.
+For specific information on preferred treatment options in your region, we recommend contacting your local extension agent.
+A biological control (a tachinid fly) appears to be successfully controlling this pest, and populations are quite low so far in 2018.
+There are several methods of control depending on local context and host species.
+Treating the caterpillars, particularly when they first emerge, with an insecticide spray can be an effective control.
 The Pheno Forecast map indicates when treating caterpillers with insecticide spray is most effective.
 GDDs are accumulated from a base temperature of 50oF.

 Source: UMass Extension